 Simplilearn offers Exam Pass Guarantee to our students who complete our course training.
 We offer a voucher (free of charge) to the students to retake the exam in case they fail ISACA CISA final exam.

 T&C for claiming the retake voucher as a part of exam pass guarantee:

-Yes, this CISA course is aligned to the 2019 exam edition to reflect the most current industry trends impacting the IT audit profession.
+Yes, this CISA course is aligned to the latest exam edition to reflect the most current industry trends impacting the IT audit profession.

 If you take the self-paced online training course, it will take about 40 hours to complete the course.
 For live virtual courses, it will take 32 hours to complete the course.

-The CISA course certification from Simplilearn has lifelong validity.
+The CISA course completion certification from Simplilearn has lifelong validity.

 Yes.
 We do offer a money-back guarantee for many of our training programs.
 Refer to our Refund Policy and submit refund requests via our Help and Support portal.